 The molecules in the vaccine are too large to pass through her breastmilk, so her infant shouldn’t get any exposure to the vaccine.
 However, the antibodies she develops from the vaccine pass through the breastmilk and protect her newborn, too.

 “This passive immunity is especially important to him as he is a long way from his own vaccination,” said Brockmeier.

 A number of rumors have circulated around the COVID-19 vaccine.
 One social media article claimed the vaccine would cause infertility.
 In the article, it supposedly said that the protein in the vaccine shared similarities with a protein that is necessary in the formation of the placenta, and that the vaccine causes an antibody response to the protein related to placenta formation.

-Scientists debunked this myth: the vaccine has not been associated with infertility, miscarriage or pregnancy loss, and isn’t thought to disturb the development of an embryo or fetus because it isn’t a live virus and doesn’t enter the nucleus of cells.
+Scientists have debunked the myth that COVID-19 vaccines cause infertility.
+None of the vaccines are associated with miscarriage or pregnancy loss, either.
+They are not thought to disturb the development of an embryo or fetus because it isn’t a live virus and doesn’t enter the nucleus of cells.